gcassarino/esp8266-Philips-RC6-tv-remote/README.md

 # esp8266-Philips-RC6-tv-remote
 an implementation of the Philips 22PFT4000/12 tv remote control interface using Javascript and an ESP8266/IRSend as backend.

-NOTE: This is currently work in progress.
+NOTE: this project is no longer actively maintained

 This implementation for esp8266 derives from another one that I previously made for the Raspberry, using PHP and LIRC.
 The original PHP project for the Raspberry is avalilable here https://github.com/gcassarino/jquery-mobile-Philips-RC6-tv-remote